 3. Maintaining Your Appearance and Hygiene

 Taking care of yourself physically can make you feel mentally comfortable and confident.
 Your attitude can directly come from your physical appearance, as well as how others treat you.
 If you are dressed well and have a nice appearance people will treat you differently than if you had messy hair and baggy sweatpants on.
-Making the extra effort to look presentable will dramatically effect your mood.
+Making the extra effort to look presentable will dramatically affect your mood.